 First of all, we need to grab the named server details from our hosting provider, which in our case is SiteGround.

-You will be typically looking for 2 lines of information which start ns1. and ns2.
+They are 2 lines of information which start ns1. and ns2.

 If you’re not using SiteGround, and you’re unsure of where to find the named server settings, contact your hosting provider and ask them to direct you to them.